ristep/php-json-api/README.md

 MySQL, PHP with PDO enabled on an apache2 webserver.
 Probably will work on eny http sever with PHP but is not tested, yet.

-Full source code for testing app can be found here ong github [ristep/json-api-react-test](https://github.com/ristep/json-api-react-test)
+Full source code for testing app can be found here on github [ristep/php-json-api-test-app](https://github.com/ristep/php-json-api-test-app)

 ## Using